glennj/exercism.io/julia/minesweeper/README.md

 # Minesweeper

+Welcome to Minesweeper on Exercism's Julia Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 Add the mine counts to a completed Minesweeper board.

 Minesweeper is a popular game where the user has to find the mines using